CodeYourFuture/curriculum/content/js1/blocks/comparison/index.md

 For the call above, what is the

-i) the current output?
+a) the current output?
-ii) the 🎯 target output?
+b) the 🎯 target output?

 {{</tab>}}
 {{<tab name="Exercise 2">}}